Disclosure: When you make a purchase through our links, we may receive a commission.

 Bike Chain Lube – Frequently Asked Questions

-Why should one use Lube on Bike Chain?
+Why should one use Lube on a Bike Chain?

 When you pedal, your legs do not move your bicycle on their own; it is your bike chain that does that!
 When you ride your bike, you’re transferring power from your legs to the wheels through the chain, which is under serious tension.